hmans/miniplex/README.md

 Miniplex can be used in any JavaScript or TypeScript project, regardless of which extra frameworks you might be using.
 Some optional React glue is provided, but let's talk about framework-less usage first.

+### Typing your Entities (optional)

-**Optional, but recommended:** Define a type that describes your entities:
+If you're using TypeScript, you can define a type that describes your entities:

 ```ts
 type Entity = {